Micro-Units and Micro-Apartments: What Are They?

 Set Up Apartment Tours

-With the rise of online tours, it’s important to have a clear understanding of your micro apartment layout and space.
-Whenever possible, see the space in person or ask for lots of photos and a live video walk-through.
-A tour gives you a better feeling of just how small a micro-apartment is and how comfortable you are in the space.
+Whenever possible, visit the space in person or request photos and a live video walk-through.
+A tour gives you a better feeling of just how small a micro-apartment is and how comfortable you may feel in the space.

-For a successful tour, come prepared with these questions to ask about micro-apartments and other units.
+For a successful tour, come prepared with questions to ask about micro-apartments and other units.

 Apply and Sign Your Lease